-Las Vegas dress codes.
-How to dress in Las Vegas.During the day the rules for men and women are pretty much the same.
+Las Vegas dress codes vary based on the hotel.
+In general, during the day the rules for men and women are pretty much the same.
 Shorts or jeans, blouses, sport shirts with collars, and good taste t-shirts are all acceptable.
 Obviously, clothes should be neat and clean.
-The torn beat up look is definitely not in.
+The torn beat up look is definitely not in these days.
 In the evening attire gets a little more formal.
 Shorts are out.
 Jeans, slacks, blouses, skirts, dresses, button down shirts, jackets and of course suits are all satisfactory.
 Don’t even think about wearing flip flops.
 Needless to say, these are just guidelines as most casinos do not have a dress code.
 A good rule of thumb is to look around and see how other people are dressed at the place you are planning to stay at.

 Dressing for the Nightclub

-The nightclubs and lounges often have a dress code that they enforce.
+Nightclubs and lounges often have a dress code that they enforce.
 It is pretty embarrassing to wait in line to get in a club and then be turned away because you’re not dressed properly.
-People dress well at these places because they want to attract attention and of course be seen as attractive.
+People dress well at these places because they want to attract attention, and of course be seen as attractive.
 Shorts, torn clothes, sneakers, flip flops and t-shirts are out.
-If you must wear a shirt without a collar such as a t-shirt or pull over, dress it up with a jacket.
+If you must wear a shirt without a collar, such as a t-shirt or pull over, dress it up with a jacket.
 Suitable dresses, skirts, blouses, button down shirts, slacks, jeans and jackets are all okay.
 The term “business casual” is often used to describe proper dress for these occasions.
-It simply means, pressed jeans or slacks, a long or short sleeved button down shirt and closed toe leather shoes.
+It simply means, pressed jeans or slacks, a long or short sleeved button down shirt, and closed toe leather shoes.

 Dressing for Fine Restaurants

 Better restaurants have dress codes of one type or another.
-Only a few of them require jackets.
+Only a few of them may require jackets.
 They are at the Joel Robuchon in MGM Grand, and Picasso located in Bellagio.
 Most of the other fine dining establishments require “business casual” dress.
 As was explained in “Dressing for the Nightclub” above, this means pressed jeans or slacks, a button down long or short sleeved shirt and closed toe shoes.
 Ladies are usually seen wearing a dress reserved for social occasions.

 Dressing for the Las Vegas Show